Rohit7814/Finances/README.md

 Finances
 Description
-[A financial literacy app made in blackRock hackathon to solve real life problem of financial literacy]
+Finances is a financial literacy app developed during the BlackRock hackathon.
+It aims to address real-life financial literacy challenges.

 Installation
-Make sure you have Node.js installed on your system.
+Ensure that you have Node.js installed on your system.

-Clone the repository to your local machine.
+Clone the repository to your local machine:

+bash
+Copy code
+git clone <repository-url>
-Navigate to the project directory in your terminal.
+Navigate to the project directory in your terminal:

+bash
+Copy code
+cd finances
+Install the necessary dependencies:

+Copy code
-Run npm install to install the necessary dependencies.
+npm install
-Install nodemon globally if not already installed: npm install -g nodemon Usage
+Install nodemon globally if not already installed:

+Copy code
+npm install -g nodemon
+Usage
-To start the project, run the following command: npm start
+To start the project, use the following command:

+sql
+Copy code
+npm start
-This command will execute the start script defined in package.json file.
+This will execute the start script defined in the package.json file.